 Resolution - This is how good your print will look.
 The higher the resolution, the slower the print will be.
 The 'Hyper' setting is the absolute best quality that the printer can do.

 Next you'll see a preview of how your design is going to be printed.
-As such, in the top right-hand corner you will find some info about the print.
-Namely, it's Print Time, and the amount of filament you will use.
+In the top right-hand corner you will find some info about the print.
+Firstly, it's Print Time, and the amount of filament you will use.
 NOTE: If you'd like this measurement in grams instead of metres, you can click on 'Weight Estimation'.

 On the left-hand side of the screen you will see a sliding bar.
 You can use this to look, layer-by-layer at how the print is going to be built.
 Very interesting and convenient for students to learn about how it works.

-To connect your printer to the computer, you will need to first plug the USB cord into both the printer (on the right hand side), and your computer or laptop.
+Firstly, ensure the printer is plugged into your computer via the USB cable.
 Then click on 'Print' in the very top-left of Flashprint, and click 'Connect Machine'.
 This will bring up the connection options, and you'll need to choose 'Automatic' from the drop-down menu.

 In the menu you should have a 'USB: FlashForge InventorII Series 3D Printer'.
 If not, you can click on 'Rescan' to search again for the connected printer.
 Once you've found the connected printer, click on it and then click 'Connect'.
 Then click 'Done'.